ibm-cloud-docs/solution-tutorials/configuring-IPSEC-VPN.md

 ```
  {: codeblock}

 2. When data center VPN configuration is complete, the IPSec link should come up automatically.
-Verify that the link has been established and the status of the connection from the VRA operational command line:
+Verify that the link has been established and the status shows that there is one or more active IPsec tunnels.
+Verify with the data center that both ends of the VPN show active IPsec tunnels.

    ```bash
    show vpn ipsec sa
    show vpn ipsec status
    ```
    {: codeblock}

-3. If the link has not been created, validate that the local and remote addresses have been correctly specified and other parameters are as expected using the dedub command:
+3. If the link has not been created, validate that the local and remote addresses have been correctly specified and other parameters are as expected using the debug command:
    ``` bash
    show vpn debug
    ```
    {: codeblock}

+The line `peer-<DC VPN Public IP>-tunnel-1: ESTABLISHED 5 seconds ago, <VRA Public IP>[500].......` should be found in the output.
+If this does not exist or shows 'CONNECTING' there is an error in the VPN configuration.

 ## Define GRE tunnel
 {: #Define_Tunnel}